Board Member Bios

 He has supported leading educational and children’s publishers Zaner-Bloser, and Highlights for Children, managing online, direct-mail, and agency channels.
 A lover of local content and engagement, Isaac founded and sold a regional publishing company, expanding the storyline of LGBT individuals in central Ohio.

 He holds a degree in Music Education and a Master’s in Business Administration in Marketing Management.
-He lives in downtown Cleveland with his partner, Erik, and dog, Ira.
+He lives in Brooklyn, New York with his partner, Erik, and dog, Ira.

 Raland S. Hatchett is the Executive Director of the Big Brothers Big Sisters of Summit, Medina, and Stark counties, Inc. an affiliate of Big Brothers Big Sisters of America the nation’s largest donor-and volunteer-supported mentoring network.
-In this position, Hatchett leads a team of youth development specialist serving 361 children who are matched with an adult volunteer in the community and site based programs for children age 6-18.
-Hatchett is focused on helping the organization meet it strategic initiatives’ of increasing brand awareness, service delivery and quality in its core programs, financial sustainability, and board development.
-Hatchett passion for mentoring and working with youth, coupled with his experience, energy, and business relationship will bold well for the agency.
+In this position, Hatchett leads a team of youth development specialist serving 361 children who are matched with an 361 adult volunteers in the community and site based programs for children age 6-18.

 A Cleveland native, Hatchett earned a Bachelor of Science degree in Business Administration from the University of Phoenix and his MBA in finance from Case Western Reserve University — Weatherhead School of Management.
 He has served on several boards and advisory councils most notably, Weatherhead Alumni Advisory Council (Class of 2016), and Black Professional Association Charitable Foundation, and is a member of the Leadership Cleveland Class of 2016.